joestringer/bsc/charter.md

    the Governing Board will be a Chairperson (“Chair”) and a Treasurer.
    Additional Officer positions may be created by the Governing Board.

    #.
-The Chair will preside over meetings of the Governing Board, manage any
+The Chair will preside over meetings of the Governing Board, and manage
-   day-to-day operational decisions, and will submit minutes for Governing Board approval.
+   any day-to-day operational decisions.

    #.
 The Treasurer will assist in the preparation of budgets for Governing
-   Board approval, monitor expenses against the budget and authorize expenditures approved in the budget.
+   Board approval, monitor expenditures against the budget, and authorize expenditures approved in the budget.

 #.
 The Governing Board will be responsible for overall management of the
 Directed Fund, including:

-   #. create Committees of the Governing Board;
+   #. creating Committees of the Governing Board;

-   #. approve a budget directing the use of funds raised by the Directed Fund
+   #. approving a budget directing the use of funds raised by the Directed Fund
    from all sources of revenue;

-   #. nominate and elect Officers of the Directed Fund;
+   #. nominating and electing Officers of the Directed Fund;

-   #. except for those matters that are the responsibility of the BSC, oversee
-   all Directed Fund business matters and work with the LF on any legal matters that arise;
+   #. overseeing all Directed Fund business matters and work with the LF on any
+   legal matters that arise;

-   #. adopt and maintain policies or rules and procedures for the Directed Fund
+   #. adopting and maintaining policies or rules and procedures for the
-   (subject to LF approval);
+   Directed Fund (subject to LF approval);

-   #. approve procedures for the nomination and election of any representative
+   #. approving procedures for the nomination and election of any
-   of the Silver Members to the Governing Board and any Officer or other positions created by the Governing Board; and
+   representative of the Silver Members to the Governing Board and any Officer or other positions created by the Governing Board; and

-   #. vote on all decisions or matters coming before the Governing Board.
+   #. voting on all decisions or matters coming before the Governing Board.

+# 4) Developer Advocacy Committee (“DAC”)

+#.
+The DAC voting members will consist of one representative appointed by each
+Platinum Member.
+The Governing Board may create additional representatives from other membership levels, and up to 3? elected community representatives.

+   #.
+Community representatives and voters shall be contributors of code,
+   documentation, or marketing support to one or more of the Technical (and Landscape?) projects

+#.
+The role of the DAC is to propose community development activities to the
+Governing Board, and coordinate and evangelize eBPF Projects and technologies to current and potential developers and users.
+The DAC will engage with the eBPF developer and user community and coordinate with the BSC and marketing committee.
+The DAC will report to and regularly provide updates to the Governing Board.

+#.
+The DAC will be responsible for:

+   #.
+Working with the BSC and marketing committee to develop and execute a
+   plan for technical marketing (e.g. developer relations at events) that are a high priority to support the eBPF mission.

+   #. approving and managing projects that decide to join the eBPF Foundation
+   (each an “eBPF Foundation Project”), including:

+      #. maintaining requirements and the process for a project applying to
+      become an eBPF Technical Project;

+      #.
+Reviewing Technical Project applications and providing recommendations
+      to Board for final induction approval;

+      #. approving and maintaining an eBPF Foundation Project lifecycle policy
+      that will address the incubation, archival and other stages and requirements of Technical Projects.

-## 4) eBPF Steering Committee (“BSC”)
+## 5) eBPF Steering Committee (“BSC”)

 #.
 The role of the BSC is to facilitate communication and collaboration among
 the Technical Projects.
 The BSC will be responsible for: